ChromiaProject/chromia-cli/README.md

 On the first deployment towards a target, the cli will prompt you with the chains config that you need to add to the Project Settings file. will look something like this;

-`BlockchainRid for chain hello on deployment devnet2 not set.
+`Blockchain RID for chain hello on deployment devnet2 not set.
 Would you like to create a new deployment?
 Y / N`
 ```yaml
 Add the following to your project settings file
 deployments: